adebobajoinioluwa/Wordle-Clone/README.md

 This is a clone of the wordle game, web app that was sold to the New York Times.
-It was made using HTML, CSS and vanilla Javascript.
+It was made using HTML5, CSS3 and vanilla Javascript.
 Below is the instruction on how to play the game:
 a.
 There is a secret five letter word chosen
 b.
 Players have six guesses to figure out the secret word.
 After six guesses, they lose